ginobuzz/SensorLogger/README.md

-#Version History
+##Version History

 ####1.2
 - Added support to record Rotation Vector sensor events.
-- Increased number of clicks to 20
+- Increased number of clicks to 20.
-- Modified UI
+- Modified UI.

 ####1.1
 - Updated data format to include the associated touch event with each sensor event.